Inventory: Applications

 The technique of inventory proportionality is most appropriate for inventories that remain unseen by the consumer, as opposed to "keep full" systems where a retail consumer would like to see full shelves of the product they are buying so as not to think they are buying something old, unwanted or stale; and differentiated from the "trigger point" systems where product is reordered when it hits a certain level; inventory proportionality is used effectively by just-in-time manufacturing processes and retail applications where the product is hidden from view.

 One early example of inventory proportionality used in a retail application in the United States was for motor fuel.
 Motor fuel (e.g. gasoline) is generally stored in underground storage tanks.
 The motorists do not know whether they are buying gasoline off the top or bottom of the tank, nor need they care.
 Additionally, these storage tanks have a maximum capacity and cannot be overfilled.
 Finally, the product is expensive.
 Inventory proportionality is used to balance the inventories of the different grades of motor fuel, each stored in dedicated tanks, in proportion to the sales of each grade.
-Excess inventory is not seen or valued by the consumer, so it is simply cash sunk (literally) into the ground.
+Excess inventory is not seen or valued by the consumer, so it is simply cash "sunk into the ground".
 Inventory proportionality minimizes the amount of excess inventory carried in underground storage tanks.
 This application for motor fuel was first developed and implemented by Petrolsoft Corporation in 1990 for Chevron Products Company.
 Most major oil companies use such systems today.